 Table of Contents

-A bald spot at the base of the tail is a sure indicator that your cat has fleas – and maybe has even had them for a while.
-This, along with other signs, can be a symptom of flea allergy dermatitis, which occurs when some cats are hypersensitive to flea saliva.
-To treat the condition and bring your cat’s luscious fur back, get rid of fleas in bedding, carpets, furniture, and apply flea treatment to your cat’s fur directly.
-A course of antibiotics may be needed if your doctor advises that the infection is serious.
+Hair loss, along with skin irritation in cats, can be a symptom of flea allergy dermatitis, which can affect both animals and humans.
+When a flea feeds on blood, it injects saliva into the host.
+If you or your cat are allergic to this saliva, the immune system may respond with an allergic reaction, resulting in a rash that is often painful and itchy.
+To treat the condition and bring your cat’s luscious fur back, get rid of fleas in bedding, carpets, and furniture, and apply flea treatment to your cat’s fur directly.
+A course of antibiotics may be needed if your vet advises that the infection is serious.

 Learn What Kills Fleas in Carpet Naturally